Melvin is an avid reader and a retired chemist after working for a major pharmaceutical company for 32 years.

 Today there is a myriad of animals in the world due to natural selection by the process of evolution.
-Natural selection is a process that ensure the survival of species by selectively transferring the best genetic information from one generation to the next to improve that species chances of survival.
+Natural selection ensures the survival of a species by selectively transferring the best genetic information from one generation to the next to improve that species' chances of survival.

-For some animals and or some plants (crops) selective breeding has been going on for thousands of years.
-Corn was once wild grass seeds until it was developed by selective breeding into what it is today; yellow, large, edible kernels.
+For some animals and some plants (crops), selective breeding has been going on for thousands of years.
+Corn was once wild grass seeds until it was developed by selective breeding into what it is today; yellow, large, and edible kernels.

-Consequently, dogs have become the most popular animals for this type of activity and over the last two hundred years selective breeding has produced more than 400 breeds of dogs, specifically as show dogs in dog shows and as companions in many homes around the world.
+Consequently, dogs have become the most popular animals for this type of activity, and over the last 200 years, selective breeding has produced more than 400 breeds of dogs, specifically as show dogs in dog shows and as companions in many homes around the world.
 But the downside to all this selective breeding of dogs is that it has taken a terrible toll on man's best friend in terms of their health.
-Today many of these dogs have a lot of health problems and in some cases behavior problems as a result of selective breeding.
+Today, many of these dogs have a lot of health problems.
+In some cases, behavior problems are a result of selective breeding.

 A Brief Lesson About the Origin of Dogs